Teodoro Moscoso

 José Teodoro Moscoso Mora (November 26, 1910 – June 15, 1992), was a Puerto Rican businessman and politician known as "the architect of Operation Bootstrap".

 Early years

 Moscoso's parents were Teodoro Moscoso Rodriguez, the founder of Farmacias Moscoso (Moscoso Pharmacies), in Ponce, Puerto Rico, and Alejandrina Mora Fajardo, from the Balearic island of Majorca, Spain.
-Alejandrina was pregnant when she and her husband were visiting Barcelona, Spain.
-Moscoso Mora was born during their visit and soon afterward the Moscosos returned to Puerto Rico.
-Moscoso Rodriguez attended to his pharmacy, which was located in downtown Ponce.

 Schooling

 The Moscosos sent their son to New York City where he obtained his early education.
 Afterward he moved to Ponce and graduated from Ponce High School.
 After graduation he attended the Philadelphia School of Pharmacy (now the University of the Sciences in Philadelphia) to follow in his father's profession.
 After three years, he transferred to the University of Michigan, where he graduated in 1932.
 Moscoso returned to Ponce and worked in his father's pharmacy.
 The pharmacies, an island-wide chain, operated from their founding in 1915 until 1995 when they were sold to Farmacias El Amal, another local chain.
 He married Gloria Sánchez Vilella.